Polythiophene: Optical effects

 The optical properties of PTs can be sensitive to many factors.
 PTs exhibit absorption shifts due to application of electric potentials (electrochromism), or to introduction of alkali ions (ionochromism).
 Soluble PATs exhibit both thermochromism and solvatochromism (see above) in chloroform and 2,5-dimethyltetrahydrofuran.

 Substituted polythiophenes

 Polythiophene and its oxidized derivatives have poor processing properties.
 They are insoluble in ordinary solvents and do not melt readily.
-For example, doped unsubstituted PTs are only soluble only exotic solvents such as arsenic trifluoride and arsenic pentafluoride.
+For example, doped unsubstituted PTs are only soluble in exotic solvents such as arsenic trifluoride and arsenic pentafluoride.
 Although only poorly processable, "the expected high temperature stability and potentially very high electrical conductivity of PT films (if made) still make it a highly desirable material."
 Nonetheless, intense interest has focused on soluble polythiophenes, which usually translates to polymers derived from 3-alkylthiophenes, which give the so-called polyalkylthiophenes (PATs).

 3-Alkylthiophenes

 Soluble polymers are derivable from 3-substituted thiophenes where the 3-substituent is butyl or longer.
 Copolymers also are soluble, e.g., poly(3-methylthiophene-'co'-3'-octylthiophene).

 One undesirable feature of 3-alkylthiophenes is the variable regioregularity of the polymer.
 Focusing on the polymer microstructure at the dyad level, 3-substituted thiophenes can couple to give any of three dyads: